 Many of the songs Joe sang had stories within the words.
 One, in particular, got my attention.
 It is titled “The Impossible”.
 It made such an impression on me that I had to share it with you.
 Watch the video and really listen to the words.

 Country music written from each writer’s heart tells his or her story.
 I think it is the same for you and me.
 When we feel passionate about an issue, our job or business is when we are most effective at helping others.
 Don’t you think that is true?

 Meet and Greet

-The manager had us line up single file.
+The manager had us line up in a single line.
 Joe spent a few moments with each person.
 His warm smile and sparkling eyes made his tanned face glow.
-He gave a quick hello, thank you and a hug to the women and girls.
-Each man received a firm handshake and firm hand on the shoulder.
+He gave a quick hello, thank you, and a hug to the women and girls.
+Each man received a firm handshake and a firm hand on the shoulder.
 You could feel his genuine gratitude.

 My husband and I were in line about midway when we noticed our son and his friend at the end of the line.
 We decided to stay put and take our turn.
 Joe expressed his thanks to us for taking time out of our day to enjoy his passion with him.
 Wow!
 That was out of the ordinary, that statement surprised us.